Sri Kurmam: Sri Kurmam Temple

-Sri Kurmam (holy tortoise) is a famous place of pilgrimage and the temple here is unique of its kind in the entire India.
-The temple is noted for its architectural beauty and contains many inscriptions ranging from the 11th century CE to the 19th century CE.
-According to inscriptions in the temple dated 1281 CE, the holy place of Kürmakshetra was re-established by Ramanujacharya under the influence of Anantavarman Chodaganga Deva of Kalinga.
+Sri Kurmam temple includes inscriptions from the 11th century CE to the 19th century CE.
+According to inscriptions in the temple dated 1281 CE, Kürmakshetra was restored by Ramanuja under the influence of Anantavarman Chodaganga Deva of Kalinga.
 Eastern ganga king Anangabhima Deva built its pradakshina mandapa.
 Later the temple came under the jurisdiction of the king of Suryavanshi Gajapatis of Orissa.
-The inscriptions throw light on the dynasties which held sway over this region.
-The temple is dedicated to Sri Kurmanatha, the second avatar of Vishnu, Kurma Avatar.
+The temple is dedicated to Kurmanatha, the second avatar of Vishnu.

-Dolotsavam is the important festival and more than 20,000 pilgrims congregate on this occasion.
+Dolotsavam is the important festival when more than 20,000 pilgrims visit.